Introduce 30% Youth Election Quota in 195 Countries

 51% of world population is now under 30.
 This makes us the LARGEST youth generation in world history but we make up only 2% of national level legislators in the world.

 We, the young people of this world, call on governments of 195 countries to:

-- Expand the 30% youth quota to cabinet ministries and parliamentary leadership positions
+- Expand the 30% youth quota to cabinet ministries, parliamentary leadership positions, and party executive committees

 - Ensure proportional representation of historically underrepresented groups in the 30% youth quota

 - Impose stricter limits on electoral campaign spending or require political parties to allocate increased funding to electoral campaigns of young candidates

 - 42% of world population is under 25,

 - Nearly 98% of world's 195 countries have less than 10% parliamentarians aged under 30,

 - More than 75% of world’s upper houses of parliament have NO parliamentarian aged under 30.
 More than 30% of world’s lower houses of parliament have NO parliamentarian aged under 30,